yzen-dev/laravel-route-coverage/README.md

 Laravel route coverage report.

-With this package you can see the percentage of test coverage of your endpoint's.
+With this package you can see the percentage of test coverage of your routes.
 Unless of course you do it through Laravel or PHPUnit tests.
-How it works?
+### How it works?
-First, we scan the entire directory where the tests are stored, and look for all the http calls there.
-After that, we take all the routes of the project and combine it into a single report.
+The package will scan all your tests collecting all the http queries that are called in them.
+After that, it will compare the results with the routes of your application.
+Routes are taken only by the `App` prefix to exclude vendor routes.

 ## :scroll: **Installation**
 The package can be installed via composer:
 ```
-composer require yzen.dev/laravel-route-coverage
+composer require yzen.dev/laravel-route-coverage --dev
 ```

 ## :scroll: **Usage**